STATworkUP®

 The program rapidly aggregates collective combinations of Finding weights and simultaneously integrates them to produce Differential Diagnoses for the Findings you select during workup.

 To quickly build a view of all the checked Findings simply tap on the FINDINGS button.
 It is present on the tool bar above the lower tab bar.
 Tapping that button builds a list for all selected findings.
 (A FINDINGS list).
-If no Findings have been checkmarked then an alert will pop up that will advise you to select at least one finding.
+If no Findings have been checkmarked then an alert will pop up that will advise you to select at least one symptom.
 Individual findings can be cleared from the Findings list.
 Just back-swipe a listed finding and tap on the Delete button that subsequently appears at the right side of the selected Finding's list cell.
 Additionally, all of the listed findings in the Findings view can be removed by tapping on the CLEAR button.
 It is present on the upper navigation bar.
 However, be aware that doing this returns all of the checked findings to an unchecked state everywhere else in the app.
 Clearing the Findings table removes the impact of listed Findings as corroborative Diagnostic attributes.
 Doing so removes the significant contributory Finding weights that are used to calculate and determine the array of differential diagnosis.
 As a result the diagnostic differential list will be emptied when all of the Findings are cleared from the Findings List.

 This application does not currently save the workup when the Findings list is cleared.
 And there is no way to save findings with personally identifiable information in this version.
 That feature is being considered for future updates.
 When you quit the application without clearing findings from the Findings list, they are saved for the next session.
 In that situation, upon launch an alert asks whether to continue the prior workup in progress or to delete it.
 Deleting erases the checked Findings and empties the Findings list.
 Continue returns to the workup with the Findings checked as they were when you last exited the app.